gencat/participa/docs/HOW_TO_UPGRADE.md

 ## Customizations

+In sign in and sing up views, omniauth buttons are below form.

 ### Temporal fixes

 Meetings with associated proposals (e.g. with proposals originated in the meeting) crash to be rendered.
 This is because of the presenter used.